Special Section on Seismoacoustics and Seismoacoustic Data Fusion

 - Léo Martire, NASA Jet Propulsion Laboratory; email@example.com

-Deadline for submissions is 1 October 2022.
+The extended deadline for submissions is 1 November 2022.

 Papers submitted in advance of the deadline will be reviewed as they are received, and will be published online soon after they are accepted for publication in BSSA.
 In preparing manuscripts, authors must follow BSSA’s author guidelines at https://www.seismosoc.org/publications/bssa-submission-guidelines/.
 Papers must be submitted via BSSA’s online submission system (www.edmgr.com/bssa) under the category “Seismoacoustics and Seismoacoustic Data Fusion.”